-(3.5) Evaluation and assessment also includes completion of the Myers-Briggs Personality Assessment and a discussion about what they are really “passionate” about.
+(3.5) Evaluation and assessment also include completion of the Myers-Briggs Personality Assessment and a discussion about what they are really “passionate” about.

 (3.6) Once a candidate crosses the line of faith (is baptized) they should then be given a Spiritual Gifts Assessment to determine whether or not they have the spiritual gift of leadership in their gift mix (top 3 gifts).

-(3.7) The evaluation, assessment, and development process continues via on-going meetings (at least every 6 weeks) until the candidate has been connected to an area of ministry.
+(3.7) The evaluation, assessment, and development processes continue via ongoing meetings (at least every 6 weeks) until the candidate has been connected to an area of ministry.